Table of Contents

 Edible packaging is one of the best ways to accomplish this.

-And because edible packaging can be more sensitive to temperature and heat, a lot more care is needed during the shipping process, which may be costly for some businesses to maintain.
+Furthermore, because edible packaging can be more sensitive to temperature and heat, more care is required during shipping, which may be costly for some businesses to maintain.

 The Future of Edible Packaging

-We can expect to see changes in a variety of industries with regards to not only edible packaging but sustainable packaging as a whole.
+Expect to see changes in various industries, not only for edible packaging but sustainable packaging as a whole.

 If you want to read more about sustainable packaging, please visit us here!